Olasumbo-Eniola/Olasumbo-Eniola/README.md

 - Optimized website performance by strategically reducing the reliance on external libraries, enhancing load time, and improving the user experience.
 - Demonstrated expertise in frontend development by creating custom React components from scratch, utilizing SCSS modules for enhanced styling and maintainability.
 - Worked on core features like Kanban, Meeting scheduler, etc.
-- Led the frontend team and maintained a well-structured codebase.
 - Implemented API caching.
 - Collaborated with the backend team to design and implement API logic.